Analytic Derivation of the minimal entanglement wedge cross section in the GMMG/GCFT flat holography: Introduction

 In the study of the proper measures for the entanglement between the mixed states, the holographic entanglement negativity of the bipartite states in $GCFT_2$ has been considered in \cite{Seng01}.
 The authors in \cite{Seng01} investigated the asymptotically flat (three dimensional) geometries in the bulk side of the holography and they considered the three dimensional Einstein gravity and the topologically massive gravity (TMG) dual to a class of $GCFT_2$'s.
 Their study on the entanglement negativity was based on the evaluation of some extremal curves homologous to the appropriate configurations of the bipartite state in the boundary of the holography.
-These are generalizations of the RT surfaces and are known as the swing surfaces in \cite{sw01,sw02}.
-In \cite{GMMG02}, we extended the measurement of the entanglement negativity to another flat and no-relativistic holography that we considered the GMMG in the asymptotically flat background of the bulk and the $GCFT_2$ in the bipartite configuration of the boundary.
+These are generalizations of the RT surfaces and are known as the swing surfaces \cite{sw01,sw02}.
+In \cite{GMMG02}, we extended the measurement of the entanglement negativity to another flat and non-relativistic holography that we considered the GMMG in the asymptotically flat background of the bulk and the $GCFT_2$ in the bipartite configuration of the boundary.
 We utilized the replica technique in the computation of the entanglement negativity and the results match with the results in \cite{Seng02} in the large central charge limit.

 The computation of the entanglement negativity in the $AdS_3/CFT_2$ duality has been developed through the computation of the bulk entanglement wedge cross section (EWCS) in \cite{Ku01,Ku02}.
 The development of this approach to flat holography has been done by a novel construction in \cite{Seng03}.
 In this construction, a new approach to computation of the EWCS has been extended in some asymptotically flat three dimensional gravities in the bulk side of the duality.
-Based on the relation between the minimal entanglement wedge cross section found in \cite{Seng03} in the $TMG/GCFT_2$ framework, we make a conjecture on the structure of the minimal EWCS and we find the holographic entanglement negativity in $GMMG/GCFT_2$ framework.
-As a consistency check we find the result in this work the same as the result on the $GMMG/GCFT_2$ on our previous work in \cite{GMMG02}.
+Based on the structure of the minimal entanglement wedge cross section in the $TMG/GCFT_2$ framework \cite{Seng03}, we analytically derive its counterpart in the $GMMG/GCFT_2$ and we find the holographic entanglement negativity in $GMMG/GCFT_2$ framework.
+In particular, we present an analytic derivation of the minimal entanglement wedge cross section in the $GMMG/GCFT_2$ holographic framework, based on the action of a conical defect worldline in the bulk geometry .As a consistency check we find the result in this work the same as the result on the $GMMG/GCFT_2$ on our previous work in \cite{GMMG02}.
+This result was previously obtained via replica field theory in \cite{GMMG02}, but here we derive it independently from the bulk gravitational action.

 In section \ref{sec:2} we study the minimal EWCS in the AdS/CFT scenario.
 In the following, we introduce the GMMG model as the model describing the three dimensional asymptotically flat space geometry of the bulk side of the GMMG/GCFT duality and we present an argument on the structure of the minimal EWCS of the GMMG and its relation with the result in the TMG case.
 In the section \ref{sec:3}, we focus on the minimal EWCS in the cases where bipartite mixed with two disjoint intervals are considered at the boundary.
 First, we find the minimal EWCS at the Minkowski space of the bulk that is dual to the mixed bipartite state of $GCFT_2$ in the vacuum.
 Then the minimal EWCS at the flat space geometry of the bulk is introduced in the following of this section.
 In the latter case, the boundary will be introduced by two disjoint mixed intervals in the $GCFT_2$ at a finite temperature state.
 In the last section, we present our results of this study.